 The Airport maintains its cash accounts with federally insured banks.
 The Federal Deposit Insurance Corporation insures up to \$250,000 at each institution.
 From time to time, cash balances may exceed federally insured limits.
-At June 30, 2017 and 2016, the Airport's uninpsured cash balances totaled approximately \$8,513,000 and \$5,496,000, respectively.
-Amounts that were in excess of federally insured limits and were collateralized by assets held by the financial institution in the Airport's name totaled approximately \$362,000 at June 30, 2015.
-Amounts that were in excess of federally insured limits and were collateralized by assets held by the financial institution not in the Airport's name totaled approximately \$8,513,000 and \$5,496,000, respectively at June 30, 2017 and 2016.
+At June 30, 2018 and 2017, amounts that were in excess of federally insured limits and were collateralized by assets held by the financial institution not in the Airport's name totaled approximately \$10,822,000 and \$8,513,000, respectively.